-I was a reporter at The New York Times from 2008 until earlier this year, where I covered courts, business, and media.
-On the court beat, I've covered subjects including Loretta Lynch, the attorney general; the Vincent Asaro "Goodfellas trial"; the pharmaceutical executive Martin Shkreli; ex-Brooklyn district attorney Charles Hynes; congressman Michael Grimm; state senator John Sampson; FIFA; a first-of-its-kind civil case where a bank was sued for financing terrorism; and various Al Qaeda, ISIS, gang and murder cases.
+For the Times, I've covered subjects including the “Jane Crow” treatment of women of color in the foster care system; the Vincent Asaro "Goodfellas trial"; the pharmaceutical executive Martin Shkreli; Loretta Lynch, the ex-attorney general; ex-Brooklyn district attorney Charles Hynes; former congressman Michael Grimm; former state senator John Sampson; FIFA; a first-of-its-kind civil case where a bank was sued for financing terrorism; and various Al Qaeda, ISIS, gang and murder cases.

-I've also written about legal issues including why the U.S. is trying so many foreigners here, whether prosecutors can require silence around subpoenas, and how prosecutors are eavesdropping on attorney-client communications from jail.
-On the lighter side, I've also written about everything from walking my cat on a leash to why women's clothing sizes are so maddening to how not to get picked for jury duty.
+I've also written about legal issues including why the U.S. is trying so many foreigners here, whether prosecutors can require silence around subpoenas, how lawyers are favoring jurors with no opinions on anything and how prosecutors are eavesdropping on attorney-client communications from jail.
+On the lighter side, I've also written about everything from walking my cat on a leash to why women's clothing sizes are so maddening to the life-saving lineage of a Westminster dog show contestant.
 All of my Times articles are accessible at this link.
 Here are some of my favorites:

 * Walking out of prison with Freddie Cox, who did 28 years for a murder that records suggest he didn't commit.

 * The storied bloodline of a racing husky/Westminster dog show contender.

 * A series on the tenuous rebirth of American manufacturing, starting with a look at U.S. textile factories returning — just without the corresponding workforce.
 Here's part two and part three of that series.

 * If you think your family has high expectations for filial duty, imagine what it's like to be a Von Trapp running the family business.